Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

-The Nobel peace laureate leads a delegation to defend against claims it tried to exterminate minority Rohingya Muslims in a 2017 military crackdown.
+The Nobel peace laureate leads a delegation to defend against claims that Myanmar tried to exterminate minority Rohingya Muslims in a 2017 military crackdown.

 Suu Kyi, a Nobel Peace Prize laureate, was summoned to the Netherlands after the West African, Muslim-majority state of Gambia launched a case against the country for breaching the 1948 Genocide Convention.